fergonco/MusicJargon/docs/reference.md

     <note-name><accidental>?<octave>?

-where *note-name* is one of CDEFGAB uppercase letters, accidental is, optional, either the ♯ or the ♭ character and octave is also optional and defines in which octave to play the note.
+where *note-name* is one of CDEFGAB uppercase letters, accidental is, optional, either the # or the b character and octave is also optional and defines in which octave to play the note.

 By default, if there is no accidental, as expected, the pitch of the note is not modified.